Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/DEVLOG-dave.md

-# Dev Log:
+# Dev Log: Sean Takahashi

 This document must be updated daily every time you finish a work session.

-## Dave Kim CHANGE THE NAME FOOL!

-### 2024-01-02 - Brief description
-Expanded description including how much time was spent on task.

-### 2024-01-03 - Brief description
+## 2025-05-19: Brief description

+Updated README to include brief summary description of project and extended description of MVP and additional favorable features to be included.
+Also wrote the intended usage of this project.